 Good or Bad?

-Due to their complex structure, the body takes longer to break down complex carbs to produce the glucose it needs for energy.
+The body takes longer to break down complex carbohydrates to produce the glucose it needs for energy due to their complex structure.

 Food containing complex carbs is processed more slowly by the body.
 This allows the body to sustain energy levels over longer periods than simple carbs.